Research at ZIEL

 Demographic change and urban lifestyles are global challenges that will affect food production.
 Targeted studies on the effects of new raw materials and production processes are the basis for an evidence-based assessment of food.
 The ZIEL has all the prerequisites for testing food with regard to health and prevention of diseases, from the basics to human intervention.
 This thematic area requires intensive cooperation with food science and is outlined in the future concept for urban food research "Food4Singapore".
 With the involvement of food research at the TUM and new expertise from the Leibniz Institute for Food Systems Biology (Prof. Veronika Somoza), the focal points microbiome, metabolism and prevention are to be further developed in the 3rd funding phase of the Central Institute of Food & Health.

 What interactions exist between the composition of the microbiome in the digestive tract and its diseases, such as inflammatory bowel disease or colon cancer?
 The new Collaborative Research Center "Microbiome Signatures – Functional Relevance of the Microbiome in the Digestive Tract", which is funded by the German Research Foundation, deals with this question in both basic and clinical projects.
+As of Jan 2023 the CRC was renewed by the DFG for a second funding phase untill Dec 2026.
 For more information click here.

 Main aim of the interdisciplinary research in enable is to develop new strategies to promote healthier food choices in all stages of life.
 Lead by the ZIEL, the cluster is one out of four promoted by the BMBF competence cluster in Germany.